 However, the same facultative underwriters whose judgment and perspective are required for nuanced and unique cases often have some of their time devoted to repetitive, tedious tasks.
 This is where AI technology can step in.
-Insurance companies are learning how to best leverage new data sources, predictive modeling and machine learning to further automate the underwriting process so that underwriters can be freed up to use their expertise where it is most needed.
+Insurance companies are learning how to best leverage new data sources, predictive modeling, and machine learning to further automate the underwriting process so that underwriters can be freed up to use their expertise where it is most needed.

 Computers are very good at repetition, and AI is about using intelligent repetition to recognize patterns and adjust to them – to learn without being directed at every step.
 However, as mentioned above, underwriting is extraordinarily complex, and currently no AI technologies available could fully underwrite a facultative application.
-Instead, multiple AIs – such as various voice, image, face, character and translation algorithms – can be used as building blocks to support underwriters.
+Instead, multiple AIs – such as various voice, image, face, character, and translation algorithms – can be used as building blocks to support underwriters.
 At RGA, we have developed an AI Augmented Underwriting System solution stack.
-The solution leverages multiple ML/AI technologies, such as neural networks and nature language processing (NLP), to organize and interpret application documents.
+The solution leverages multiple ML/AI technologies, such as neural networks and natural language processing (NLP), to organize and interpret application documents.
 The AI system integrates both ML models and human underwriting expertise (Figure 1).

 Figure 1.
 The Underwriting Process Augmented by an AI Engine.
 A set of application documents is preprocessed by an AI engine that sorts and optimizes the documents for the downstream underwriting process.

 Building an effective end-to-end AI-based underwriting solution with today’s technology would be exceptionally difficult and not its most effective application.
-Instead, finding AI applications that would benefit focused areas of the process is currently the more cost-efficient route.
-By working closely with underwriters to identify their needs, data scientists help to identify the workflow for a typical underwriter, and examine the process, the data to be reviewed and any challenges they may encounter.
+Instead, finding AI applications that would benefit-focused areas of the process is currently the more cost-efficient route.
+By working closely with underwriters to identify their needs, data scientists help to identify the workflow for a typical underwriter and examine the process, the data to be reviewed, and any challenges they may encounter.